Welcome to the new KidsHealth website! See what is new.

 It may be necessary for tamariki to get their hearing tested a few times, as it can be difficult to pick up a hearing loss with the first test.

-See the KidsHealth section on hearing, vision and newborn screening for more information
+See the section on communication development and hearing and vision screening for more information.

-How can I support my child with hearing loss?
+How to support your child with hearing loss

 The following are general strategies for all children with hearing loss but mainly focus on those using spoken language.